-Applicants will be notified of award status the end of September 2021.
+Applicants will be notified of award status the middle of October 2021.

 The Artists 360 convening will be November 5-7, 2021.
 The convening will be held virtually, over zoom.
 If you have questions about attending, please reach out to email@example.com to discuss details.

 No. Artists 360 grants are for individuals only.
 If you are an artist working within a 501c3 nonprofit organization, K-12 school or post-secondary institution, proposed projects must be separate from the scope of your compensated work for that organization or educational institution.

 Yes.
 Student applicants must be enrolled (part-time or full-time) in a college or university for the 2020-2021 school year located in one of the aforementioned counties.

 Across all applications, you will be asked for some demographic information – these questions do not affect how your application is reviewed.
 In terms of information related to your grant proposal, the applications for each grant category vary accordingly:

 A national panel of artists, curators, and arts professionals.